uthso297/Simple-Task-Management-Application-client/README.md

 npm install  # or pip install -r requirements.txt, etc.

 # 4. Run the project
-npm start  # or any other relevant command
+npm run dev  # or any other relevant command
 ```

 ## 🛠️ Technologies Used